 - Pour warm water into a flat 9-inch pan (a baking pan or flat bowl also work, whatever you have on hand).
 Dip the rice paper wrapper into the warm water for 10-15 seconds (it should be slightly softened but still quite rigid).
-Remove from warm water and place on a flat work surface (I typically use a large cutting board).
+Remove from warm water and place on a flat work surface (I typically use a large cutting board or plate).

 - Fill your rolls with cucumber, red pepper, chicken or pork, avocado, vermicelli, cilantro, and sprouts.
 Careful not to overstuff!

 - Roll it up tightly – tuck the sides in and then gently pull up the bottom of the roll, as if you’re rolling a burrito.
 Roll it as tightly as possible without breaking the delicate paper (but if you do, just double roll it!)

 - Serve with Hoisin sauce and Thai Sweet Chili Sauce for dipping.